CHRISTINA KITSOS

 Board member

-Pascal Rapillard is the Head of Office for External Affairs and Communication at the City of Geneva.
+Pascal Rapillard heads the Office for External Affairs and Communications of the City of Geneva.

-Prior to joining the City of Geneva, Pascal worked for the Geneva International Centre for Humanitarian Demining as Head of Division for External Relations, Governance, Policy and Cooperation.
+Before joining the City of Geneva, he worked for the Geneva International Centre for Humanitarian Demining as Head of Division for External Relations, Governance, Policy and Cooperation.

-He started his career at the Swiss Ministry of Foreign Affairs within the Humanitarian Policy Section.
-Pascal holds a Masters in International Relations from the Geneva Graduate Institute for International Studies and a Masters in Public International Law from the University Panthéon-Sorbonne.
+He started his career at the Swiss Ministry of Foreign Affairs, in the Humanitarian Policy Section.
+He holds a Master in International Relations from the Geneva Graduate Institute of International Studies, and a Master in Public International Law from the University Panthéon-Sorbonne.

 OLIVIER COUTAU